lisawilliams/auto-mom-front/checklist.md

 6. Confirm that request ran on backend with appropriate HTTP status code *DONE* Returns `Completed 201 Created`
 7. Confirm that the chore has changed in the backend DB *DONE*

 A real struggle.
 Filed [this issue](https://github.com/ga-wdi-boston/full-stack-project/issues/930) and was stuck on it for a long time.
-Didn't post solution but you can ask me ;)

 ### Delete